Skip to main content

 Prerequisites and API Authentication Setup

 1. Enable API Access: Log into your Litmus dashboard.
-Navigate to Account Settings > API Access and generate a Personal Access Token (PAT).
+Navigate to Account Settings > Integrations & API and generate an API key.

 2. Secure Storage: Add the token to GitHub: Repository Settings > Secrets and variables > Actions > New repository secret.